PEZ/rich4clojure/README.md

 PR:s are also welcome.
 If it is the content of a particular problem you want to suggest changes for, edit the `etc/problems.edn` file.

+## Quirks

+I'll collect known/discovered quirks here if they are show stoppers.

+### Zero install failing

+The Gitpod option can fail installing (I know, the irony) the Calva extension if you have adblockers/etcetera active on the Gitpod site.
+See [Issue #9](https://github.com/PEZ/rich4clojure/issues/9) for clues and workarounds.

 ## Support the project

 Consider starring ⭐ this repository, pretty please. 🙏